opiopan/rcstick-f/README.md

     CH 8     | Slider

 ## Transmitter Settings
 I recommend you to register a dedicated model for rcstick-f in your transmitter.
-That model should be satisfy following conditions.
+That model should be satisfy the following conditions.

 - **Communication Protocol (REQUIRED)**<br>
-    Choose ```S-FHSS``` for communication protocol since rcstick-f can recognize only S-FHSS protocol.
+    Choose ```S-FHSS``` for communication protocol since rcstick-f can recognize only the S-FHSS protocol.
     <p align="center">
     <img alt="protocol setting screen" src="https://raw.githubusercontent.com/wiki/opiopan/rcstick-f/images/tx_model.jpg" width=300>
     </p>

 - **End Point (RECOMMENDED)**<br>
-    Set end point for each channl as that rx PWM output pulse width will be in range between 1009us and 2031us.<br> In S-HFSS packet, each channel position is expressed as 12 bit number.
-And that values are equivalent of PWM pulse width output from rx in microsecond.
-So value of a channel which is on center position will be 1520.<br>
+    Set end point for each channel as that RX PWM output pulse width will be in range between 1009us and 2031us.<br> In S-FHSS packet, each channel position is expressed as a 12 bit number.
+Those values are equivalent of PWM pulse width output from the Reciever in microseconds.
+So value of a channel which is on center position should be approximately 1520.<br>
-    rcstick-f generates values for each axis of USB HID by subtracting 1520 from value in S-HFSS packet, and clips values in range of 10 bit 2's complement number, that is  between -511 to 511.<br>
+    rcstick-f generates values for each axis of USB HID by subtracting 1520 from value in S-FHSS packet, and clips values in range of 10 bit 2's complement number, that is  between -511 to 511.<br>
     Therefore, the most efficient setting of end point is that each channel value will be in range between 1520 - 511 and 1520 + 511.<br>

-    In case of [Futaba 10J](https://www.rc.futaba.co.jp/english/propo/air/10j.html), the end point settings satisfied above condition are 124% or 125% for channels 1 to 4 and 92% or 93% for channels 5 to 8.
+    In case of the [Futaba 10J](https://futabausa.com/product/10j/), the end point settings satisfied above condition are 124% or 125% for channels 1 to 4 and 92% or 93% for channels 5 to 8.

-    rcstick-f provides a helper function to determine proper endpoint ratio.
-Refer the [next section](#function-to-detect-value-clipping) for the details.
+    rcstick-f provides a helper function to determine the proper endpoint ratio.
+Refer to the [next section](#function-to-detect-value-clipping) for the details.

     <p align="center">
     <img alt="end point setting screen" src="https://raw.githubusercontent.com/wiki/opiopan/rcstick-f/images/tx_endpoint.jpg" width=300>
     </p>

 - **Servo Reverse (RECOMMENDED)**<br>
-    In order to prevent runaway when flight simulate is started without a connection between rcstick-f and transmitter, rcstick-f set throttle axis value correspond to channel 3 as -511 that is minimum value in range of each axis.<br>
+    In order to prevent runaway when the simulator is started without a connection between rcstick-f and transmitter, rcstick-f automatically sets the throttle value to -511 on chanel 3.<br>
-    For Futaba transmitter, the more you raise the throttle stick, the more transmitter shorten the PWM pulse width.
-So to align default value the above, enable servo reversing of channel 3.
+    For Futaba transmitters, the more throttle, the PWM duty cycle reduces.
+To allow for correct throttle and stick position relationship, the reversal of channel 3 may e required.
     <p align="center">
     <img alt="reverse setting screen" src="https://raw.githubusercontent.com/wiki/opiopan/rcstick-f/images/tx_reverse.jpg" width=300>
     </p>

 ## Function to detect value clipping
-As mentioned previous section, setting end point ratio as largest value within the range expressiblee by rcstick-f is important.
+As mentioned in the previous section, setting the end point ratio as largest value within the range possible is important.
 To determine that appropriate end point ratio, rcstick-f has a mode to detect clipping value for channel. <br>
 Find the appropriate end point ratio as following steps.

 1. **Preparing**<br>
-    To ensure that movable area of servo exactly maches end point setting, make sure following settings for each channel.
+    To ensure that the movable area of servo exactly maches end point setting, make sure following settings for each channel are followed.

     - Trim and Sub trim: should be reset
     - Dual Rate: should be 100%
     - No mixing with other channels
     - Throttle curve and Pitch curve: should start from 0% and  end to 100%

-    Then, make position of all sticks, slide levers, and switches associated with channels 1 to 8 center.<br>
+    Then, make position of all sticks, slide levers, and switches associated with channels 1 to 8 centered.<br>
-    If that is impossible due to association with 2 position switch, reduce end point ratio significantry for that channel.
+    If that is impossible/impractical due to associations with 2 position switchs, reduce the end point ratio significantly for that channel.

 2. **Binding rcstick-f and transmitter**<br>
     Bind transmitter with rcstick-f according to steps described in the section ["How to use rcstick-f"](#how-to-use-rcstick-f).<br>

 3. **Changing mode of rcstick-f**<br>
     Press a button on the rcstick-f in order to enable a function to detect value clipping.
-LED on the rcstick-f will flash three times in one second.<br>
+The LED on the rcstick-f will flash three times in one second.<br>
-    If LED still light continuously, a channel vallue is larger than 1520 + 511 or less than 1520 - 511 at least.
-Make sure that all channel settings are satisfied conditions mentiond in step 1.
+    If LED still holds continuously, a channel value is larger than 1520 + 511 or less than 1520 - 511 at least.
+Make sure that all channel settings are satisfy conditions mentioned in step 1.

 4. **Determining enb point ratio**<br>
-    Choose any one channel, then move the stick, the slide bar, or the switch assosiated with taht channel to the maximum position or minimum position.<br>
+    Choose any one channel, then move the stick, the slide bar, or the switch assosiated with that channel to the maximum or minimum position.<br>
-    If LED is still flashing, the value of cahnnel is in range and is not clipped.
+    If the LED is still flashing, the value of the channel is in range and is not clipped.
 In this case, increase end point ratio by 1% until LED is flashing.<br>
-    If LED flashing pattern is changed that it light continuously, the value of channel is out of range and is clipped.
-In this case, decrease end point ratio by 1% by LED start to flash.<br>
+    If LED flashing pattern changes, the value of channel is out of range and is clipped.
+In this case, decrease end point ratio by 1% until the LED starts to flash.<br>

     Usually, you can apply same ratio determined above for all other channels.
-However you should be careful if your transmitter is entry model such as [10J](https://www.rc.futaba.co.jp/english/propo/air/10j.html).<br>
+However you should be careful if your transmitter is an entry or intermediate model such as [the 10J](https://www.rc.futaba.co.jp/english/propo/air/10j.html).<br>
-    It's well known taht servo angle in 100% end point for channels 5 and later is wider than the servo angle for channels 1 to 4 in some Futaba transmitter.
-If you use that kind of transmitter, you need to determine for two channels at least.
+    It is well established that the servo angle at 100% for end points in channels 5 and above is wider than channels 1 to 4 in some Futaba Transmitters.
+If you notive such effect on your transmitters, you need to determine at least two channels.